chdl17/IPL_Analysis_R/README.md

 Please note that this is just a sample project and the dataset is not updated.
 The analysis and model might not be accurate since the dataset is not reflecting the most recent data.

-We hope you find this repository useful for your own IPL data analysis projects.
+I hope you find this repository useful for your own IPL data analysis projects.
 Happy coding!